 {We introduce \textbf{AnySat}, a novel EO model using the spatial alignment of multiple modalities as a source of self-supervision.
 Indeed, while multiple observations of the same area from distinct sensors capture different information, they share the same underlying semantics.
 Therefore, we can expect the learned representations to be consistent across modalities.
 Moreover, we should be able to reconstruct missing modalities from available ones, encouraging the use of cross-modal masked auto-encoding techniques \cite{he2022masked,astruc2024omnisat}.
 However, EO data are subject to complex disruptors such as weather conditions, acquisition angles, and variations in time of day or year.
 To overcome this issue, we design a new multimodal Joint Embedding Predictive Architecture (JEPA) \cite{assran2023self} to learn representations that are consistent \emph{in feature space}.}

 {A key advantage of our JEPA model is that it eliminates the need for modality-specific decoders, allowing us to handle a wide variety of sensors seamlessly.
-Combined with our scale-adaptive patch encoders, this approach enables us to train a single model on highly heterogeneous collections of multimodal EO datasets.
-Notably, over 75\% of the learnable parameters in our model are shared across all modalities and resolutions, and thus benefit from a large and varied source of data for self-supervision.}
+Combined with our scale-adaptive patch encoder architecture, this approach enables us to train a single model on highly heterogeneous collections of multimodal EO datasets.
+Notably, over 75\% of the learnable parameters in our model are shared across all modalities and resolutions, and thus fully benefit from large and varied training data for self-supervision.}